Management & Organizations

 MORS 340Advanced Entrepreneurship1

-Complementary Courses1 – choose no more than two from
+Complementary Courses1 – choose two from the list below:

 MORS 210Human Resource Management1